-Officials from iStar did not respond to a request for comment.
+An attorney for iStar did not respond to requests Tuesday for comment.